brettmillerb/Pester-Wiki/New-MockObject.md

         }
     }

 The assertion (Assert-MockCalled on Set-Thing) fails because the `Thing` parameter of `Set-Thing` must be of type `Thing.Type` and `Get-Thing` must return that type.
-Instead, the mock of `Get-Thing` returns a custom object (`[System.Management.Automation.PSCustomObject]`).
+But, instead, the mock of `Get-Thing` returns a custom object (`[System.Management.Automation.PSCustomObject]`).

 The solution is to change the `Get-Thing` mock to return a `Thing.Type` object.
-But, this is sometimes easier said than done.
-We would typically do this with the `New-Object` command, but this relies on the classes having public constructors.
-Even if the class does have public constructors, the arguments themselves might be objects themselves that either have no public constructors or might require narrowing down how to instantiate one.
+But, this can be very difficult.
+The `New-Object` cmdlet works only when the class has public constructors (methods for creating a new object of this type).
+Even if the class has public constructors, the arguments they require might be objects that don't have public constructors or they might be very complex to create.

 Even if the object you initially set out to mock and all of the arguments have public constructors and you manage to create this object, not all objects have public constructors.
 Some only have private constructors that are not even possible to create with `New-Object`!
 There's got to be a better way.
 Lucky for us, there is now with `New-MockObject`.